achekh/neos-critical-github-io/Components/form-components/button.md

 layout: "default"
 parent: "Form components"
 grand_parent: "Components"
+nav_order: 1
 ---
 # Button
+Button is an interactive element activated when a user taps it.
 ***
 Button component is triggered by the user to perform an action such as submitting a form or opening a dialog box.